-INTEF carries out the functions allocated to the Directorate-General of preparation and dissemination of curricular materials and other teacher support documents, the design of teacher training models and the design and launch of specific programmes, in collaboration with the regions, aimed at updating teachers’ scientific and pedagogic knowledge and training at the various levels of education.
+INTEF carries out the functions attributed to the Directorate General for the development and dissemination of curricular materials and other support documents for teachers, the design of teacher training models and the design and implementation of specific programmes, in collaboration with the Autonomous Communities, aimed at the scientific and didactic updating of teachers at the different educational levels.

 Related European Projects

 Internet Security Centre for children in Spain promotes the safe and responsible use of the Internet and new technologies among children and adolescents.
 In line with the European BIK (Better Internet for Kids) strategy, is part of the pan-European network INSAFE of Internet Safety Centers.